-Properly airing your house is absolutely essential.
-Learn the easy ways to air out your house to help improve the air quality in your home and create a healthier environment.
+Proper ventilation of your home is essential.
+Learn the easy ways to ventilate your home to improve the air quality in your home and create a healthier environment.

 << Window joinery - terminology in four languages.

 Which type of patio door is best? >>

 If we neglect the need to ventilate rooms, the health of the people who live in them will immediately react.
 If there is no constant circulation of fresh air in the rooms, numerous micro-organisms and moulds are constantly circulating in the atmosphere.
 Mould quickly forms on the walls and is difficult to get rid of.
 Residents develop allergies and their natural immunity is lowered.
 These and other health effects are so serious that special building regulations have been drawn up to ensure that closed rooms are ventilated.

 Gravity ventilation system

 One of the most common ventilation systems is gravity ventilation.
 Gravity ventilation uses the chimney effect, which is the natural upward movement of warm air (due to its lower density).
 The air inside the house is usually warmer than the ambient air outside, so the resulting draft in the ventilation ducts causes it to be mixed and constantly exchanged.

 The inflow of fresh air is made possible by special vents installed in windows or in walls.
 In the past, this role was fulfilled by natural leaks in window and door frames, but with improvements in manufacturing that now make doors and windows almost completely airtight, systems that supply air from the outside have become a necessity.